How To Design Your Therapy Space: What To Look For As A Client And A Therapist

 For Clients:

 When you do therapy from your home or other personal space, you might try to create an area that feels comfortable to you.
 That may look different for everyone, but you might enjoy a good chair, a blanket if you get chilly, artwork you love, or small trinkets on your desk that bring you tranquility.
-It can be beneficial to choose lighting that fits your emotional experience, perhaps natural lighting from a window or ambient lighting from a few lamps.
-Likewise, it can be helpful to seek a counselor’s office that offers things that comfort you, like soothing lighting.
+It can help to choose lighting that fits your emotional experience, perhaps natural lighting from a window or ambient lighting from a few lamps.
+Likewise, it may be helpful to seek a counselor’s office that offers things that comfort you, like soothing lighting.

 For Therapists: